CrayLabs/SmartSim/doc/installation_instructions/platform/frontier.rst

    # Set these to the same values that were used for install
    export PROJECT_NAME=CHANGE_ME
-   export VENV_NAME=CHANGE_ME

 .. code:: bash

-   module load PrgEnv-gnu
-   module load rocm/6.1.3
+   module load PrgEnv-gnu miniforge3 rocm/6.1.3
+   conda activate smartsim

    # Optimizations for inference
    export SCRATCH=/lustre/orion/$PROJECT_NAME/scratch/$USER/